andferrari/MUFFIN/README.md

+Code for:
-A parallel \& automatically tuned algorithm for multispectral image deconvolution.
-R. Ammanouil, A. Ferrari, D. Mary, C. Ferrari and F. Loi.
-MNRAS, 2019.
+>A parallel \& automatically tuned algorithm for multispectral image deconvolution. <br />
+>R. Ammanouil, A. Ferrari, D. Mary, C. Ferrari and F. Loi. <br />
+>Submitted to MNRAS, 2019.<br />

-#### Verification Demos for centralized and distributed versions of MUFFIN
+#### Verification demos for centralized and distributed versions of MUFFIN

 - [`example_class.py`](muffin/example_class.py): executes centralized version of  `muffin` takes as input the path to the data and the prefix of the data.
 The data is supposed to be named `data/prefix_dirty prefix_sky prefix_psf`.
 ``` bash